Analyze data with Looker Studio

 The following examples show how to view reports and data sources:

-Find report and data source URL for each Looker Studio BigQuery job
+To view the report and data source URL for each Looker Studio BigQuery job by running the following query:

 -- Standard labels used by Looker Studio.